TrumanGao/vue-vnc/README.md

 # vue-vnc

-vue-vnc is a vue component to connect to a websockified VNC client using noVNC.
-It is based on vue3.0 and @novnc/novnc.
+A Vue Component, adapted from the popular [react-vnc](https://github.com/roerohan/react-vnc), to connect to a websockified VNC client using [noVNC](https://github.com/novnc/noVNC).

 ## Project Setup